apoon2/Plant_Health_Classification/ExecSummary.md

 **Pre-processing for CNN**

-1) For the healthy plant dataset, sampled 500 healthy crop leaf images and 451 houseplant images.
+1) For the healthy plant dataset, sampled 500 healthy crop leaf images and 451 healthy houseplant images.

-2) For the unhealthy plant dataset, sampled 500 unhealthy crop leaf images, 451 houseplant images, and 314 Reddit images (for CNN models including Reddit data).
+2) For the unhealthy plant dataset, sampled 500 unhealthy crop leaf images, 451 unhealthy houseplant images, and 314 Reddit images (for CNN models including Reddit data).

-3) Pre-process images for CNN using load_img to resize image and img_to_array to convert image to array.
+3) Pre-processed images for CNN using load_img to resize each image and img_to_array to convert each image to array.

 **Pre-processing for YOLO**